0:00

 For a while, the highest-grossing online item was a 2,000-pound pallet of emergency food.
 That’s when it hit me: every consumer brand has a place if it can differentiate, because the customer base is incredibly diverse.

 What we do more than anything else is segmentation.
-Who is my customer?
+Who is your customer?
 And more importantly, who isn’t?
-If 100 people walk into my store, it's never 100 for 100.
-It's usually seven or eight or nine who are ready to purchase.
+It’s never 100 for 100.
+It’s usually seven or eight or nine people who are ready to purchase.

-We move past broad buckets like “millennial moms” or “Gen Z,” because each contains hundreds of different types.
-We look at three layers: motivations first, behaviors second, demographics last.
+We move past broad buckets like “millennial moms” or “Gen Z” and le look at three layers: motivations, behaviors, demographics.
 We bring in analytics, sensory testing, and taste/texture work to support the behavioral insights.
-Demographics just help with targeting.

 Say a brand understands why their customer buys.
 Now what?